-Life somehow overtook her – she married in 1976 and found herself living in the wilds of Scotland, as her husband was an RAF Officer and was posted to RAF Kinloss for three years.
+Life somehow overtook her – she married in 1976 and found herself living in the wilds of Scotland, as her husband was an RAF Officer and they were posted to RAF Kinloss for three years.
 She was unable to get a teaching job and so looked after horses instead.

 They had to leave the house for three years when they were posted to RAF Akrotiri, Cyprus and this experience was the inspiration for Sarah's debut novel, Aphrodite's Child and its sequel, Now Is All There Is.
-She was always sure there was a good story to be told about the life on the Air Force station; in many ways it was a fantastic posting but it had its dramas and problems.
-Almost immediately after their return to the family home, she started working on her idea but she also started a second career in photography, setting up a portrait studio and getting a reputation in the local area for her landscapes.
+She then wrote a third in the Trilogy, Shadows in the Rock.
+She was always sure there was a good story to be told about the life on the Air Force station; in many ways it was a fantastic posting, but it had its dramas and problems.
+Almost immediately after their return to the family home, she started working on her idea, but she also started a second career in photography, setting up a portrait studio and getting a reputation in the local area for her landscapes.
 The beginning of the novel lay festering at the bottom of a drawer for many years.

 It wasn't until she did an MA in Creative Writing at Bath Spa University in October 2012, that she started working seriously on the story.
 The course released a torrent of writing, with the novel jumping onto the page; Sarah produced thousands of words a day.
-At the same time, she also wrote numerous short stories – she intends to release them as a collection, next year.
+At the same time, she also wrote numerous short stories – she intends to release them as a collection.

 Sarah and her husband still live in Malmesbury today; their three children have now left to pursue careers in London and Brighton.
 Sarah and her husband rattle around the house with Juno, the black Labrador.
 Her husband has now retired and enjoys all his newfound spare time.
 Sarah, however, feels as if she's only just found out what she loves doing best and has no intention of stopping now.